 If you suffer from chronic back or leg pain due to pinched spinal nerves, it may be time to talk about pain-relieving options like a laminectomy.
-Cyril Sebastian, MD, at Evergreen Spine and Neurosurgery Center in Shenandoah, Texas, is a board-certified neurosurgeon with intensive fellowship training in spinal cord surgery.
+Cyril Sebastian, MD, and Derek Kroll, DO at Evergreen Spine and Neurosurgery Center in Shenandoah, Texas & Conroe, Texas, are board-certified neurosurgeons with intensive fellowship training in spinal cord surgery.
 Dr. Sebastian specializes in minimally invasive laminectomies that relieve your pain and allow you to recover in a few days.
 To learn if you’re a good candidate, book an appointment online or call the office today.

 A laminectomy is a surgical procedure to remove the back part of the vertebra, which is called the lamina.
 Dr. Sebastian performs a laminectomy to decompress the spinal cord, the tissues surrounding the spinal cord, and/or the nerve roots as they leave the spinal canal.

 Removing the lamina widens the canal and creates more space for the nerves.
 As a result, the pressure is relieved, the nerves can heal, and you experience pain relief.

 Any back or neck condition that pushes against the spinal nerves could need a lumbar or cervical laminectomy to decompress the nerves.
 However, the condition most often treated with a laminectomy is spinal stenosis.

 When you have spinal stenosis, the opening that forms the spinal canal becomes constricted due to a variety of conditions, such as:

 As these conditions reduce the space in the spinal canal, the nerves become compressed and inflamed.